Katamaze/WHMCS-Action-Hook-Factory/.github/ISSUE_TEMPLATE/bug_report.md

 ## Before reporting a bug
 Make sure you're running the most up-to-date version of the action hook.

-## Action Hook name
+## Action Hook File Name
-We created [a lot of action hooks](https://github.com/Katamaze/WHMCS-Free-Action-Hooks/tree/master/hooks) hence knowing the name of the hook that is causing you a problem is mandatory.

-**Hook name corresponds to file name** (eg. `AcceptOrderOnInvociePaid.php`, `DailyCronJonOnDemand.php`).
+We created a lot of action hooks hence knowing the name of the hook that is causing you a problem is mandatory.
+Hook name corresponds to file name (eg. `AcceptOrderOnInvociePaid.php`, `DailyCronJonOnDemand.php`).

 ## Describe the Bug
 A clear and concise description of what the bug is.